osbox68/Repo/04-Front-End/08-Product-Design-Sprint/03-User-Flow/README.md

 > **Keep it simple**
 > <br>Here you don't need to use an online tool.
 Just grab a piece of paper to create your user flow.
 When it's done you can take a picture of it and share it on slack with your teammates.

 The user flow needs to be done seriously.
-It will help you to share the workload when you'll start to create your product wireframe.
-Take time to create a ticket and to validate it with a teacher before starting the next challenge.
+It will help you dispatch the work on your product wireframe.
+Make sure you validate this step with a teacher before starting the next challenge.